JellyTitan/ErgoDonk-Zero/README.md

 [Future feature wish list](#future-feature-wish-list)

 ## Overview
+@todo - can i get rid of this section?
+Maybe this is where i put the "why have you done this"?

 ## Design philosophy
 The ErgoDonk Zero is designed with the following goals:
-* Comfort
+* Comfort & ergonomics
   * Ortholinear.
   * Split.
   * Tiltable.
 Has tenting puck mounting holes.
 [SplitKB](https://splitkb.com/products/tenting-puck) or 3d print your own: design by [
 Bubbleology](https://www.printables.com/model/235433-tenting-puck-for-keyboard-tripod-mount/comments/943096).
+  * Thumb clusters designed to use SA variable height keycaps
 * Accessible
-  * Uses standard keycap sets.
+  * Uses standard key cap sets.
   * Can use either MX or Choc V1 low profile key switches.
   * Through-hole components used for easy soldering.
   * "Drag and drop" MCU flashing.